 It doesn't really make sense in most cases to use a stat to tune/adjust the entirety of a classes damage.
 Not that our mastery in general couldn't use an adjustment, but that's different from DPS balancing.
 If we're at where they want us and then they want to buff mastery or improve it's scaling, they'd just nerf something else.

-Kennyloggins - retired
+Kennyloggins - im

 Did the most recent changes put us back in a competitive state?
 Or is no one testing PTR this late?